9 November 2022

 The Medical Cannabis Clinic provides medical treatment for patients focused around the use of Cannabis Based Products for Medicinal Use (CBPMs) by experienced medical staff working within the government guidelines.

-At the time of our inspection the provider was in the process of recruiting a registered manager and the head of operations was undertaking these duties.
+The operations manager was the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are ‘registered persons’.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.

 We did not speak directly with patients during the inspection.